fallow24/rpg_trajectory_evaluation/README.md

 # rpg_trajectory_evaluation

+THIS IS A FORK FROM THE [ORIGINAL](https://github.com/uzh-rpg/rpg_trajectory_evaluation) RPG_TRAJECTORY_EVALUATION REPO FROM THE ROBOTICS AND PERCEPTION GROUP.
+HOWEVER, SUPPORT FOR SO3 ALIGNMENT IS ADDED.

 This repository implements common used trajectory evaluation methods for visual(-inertial) odometry.
 Specifically, it includes
 * Different trajectory alignment methods (rigid-body, similarity and yaw-only rotation)
 * Commonly used error metrics: Absolute Trajectory Error (ATE) and Relative/Odometry Error (RE)